Algure/TalosHub/README.md

 AI hub.
 Powered by Azure cognitive services.
 This PWA lets you share the custom vision AI models and chatbots you've built with the Azure platform.

-Usage is very intuitive: https://algure.github.io/RoboHub/
+App is now LIVE @ https://algure.github.io/RoboHub/ (Usage is very intuitive)

 ## Uploading Your Model